 fs_llm_chain.run(few_shot_prompt_template.format(query=query))

 Running a query about the meaning of life will result in some response from the LLM such asn the image below.
-Your mileage may vary.
+Your mileage and results may vary.

 Response from the LLM